 Some children may feel silly reading the same thing over and over again but this kind of overlearning may be exactly what it takes for the child with slow processing speed to understand a set of directions.
 The same goes for repeating a lesson until it can be understood.
-Computers are great tools in this respect, as an activity can be taken as many times as the child needs to master the material.
-This is particularly helpful when it comes to learning spelling and sight words and is one reason why the Touch-type Read and Spell course has proven so effective for learners with processing difficulties.
+Computers are great tools in this respect as an activity can be taken as many times as the child needs to master the material.
+This is particularly helpful when it comes to learning spelling and sight words and is one reason why the Touch-type Read and Spell program has proven so effective for learners with processing difficulties.

 4. Get them to work it out on paper.

 Trying to juggle multiple pieces of information in their head can greatly overwhelm the child with slow processing speed.
 It can cause him or her to quickly become frustrated with a task.
 Luckily, many problem solving activities at school, particularly where math skills are concerned, lend themselves to working on paper.

 When students are completing a worksheet or taking an exam that presents multiple questions on the same page, cover up all but the question being worked on.
 The child might to do this with his or her hand or a blank piece of paper that can be moved along as they work.
 This will make it easier to focus on the information that is being requested and to start a task that can seem overwhelming at first glance.

 6. Shorten assignments.